siganberg/ncsender-plugin-rapidchangesolo/latest_release.md

 ## What's Changed

 ### ✨ New Features
-- Added Z coordinate support for 3D positioning
+- Added support for multi-client synchronization using clear message functionality in modal dialogs
-- Added configurable TLS probing parameters for enhanced connection control